 “The failed ecosystems suffered from one or several of the following five basic mechanisms of attack: multihoming (suppliers or customers participate in multiple competing ecosystems at the same time or easily switch between ecosystems), disintermediation (partners from two sides of a transaction ecosystem bypass the matching platform and connect directly), differentiation (a subset of users has distinctive needs or tastes that can support a separate ecosystem that takes away market share from the dominant player), ecosystem carryover (a successful business ecosystem expands into a neighboring domain), and backlash (from incumbents, consumers, suppliers, or regulators that challenge the business model or practices of the ecosystem).
 Successful ecosystems respond to these threats by designing user lock-in into their models, incentivizing customer and supplier loyalty, increasing switching costs, and designing their ecosystems not only for legal compliance but also for long-term social acceptance.”

 I really want to know which author wrote that last paragraph.
 Definitely my type of person.
 They are really talking about incumbent vs. attacker advantages in platform vs. platform competition.
 And how competitive barriers are different for attackers and incumbents.
 And when it is between two platforms, where ideas like differentiation, switching costs, and multihoming matter more.

-Ok.
-That’s it.
-I really encourage you to read this paper again.
-It has just tons of nice subtle points.
+I really encourage you to read this paper if you get a chance.
+It has lots of nice subtle points.